Washington, D.C. Clergy Abuse Investigation

 D.C.
 Child Sexual Abuse “Look Back” Window

-The Sexual Abuse Statute of Limitations Act of 2018, created a “look back” window to revive older cases of abuse.
-Those who are eligible to sue under the “look back” window can seek legal action against abusers, other responsible individuals and responsible institutions.
+Washington, D.C.’s Sexual Abuse Statute of Limitations Act of 2018, created a “look back” window to revive older cases of abuse.
+The “look back” window allowed many child sex abuse survivors to seek legal action against abusers, other responsible individuals and responsible institutions.

 Clergy Abuse Settlements In Washington, D.C.